MiningPickaxe/Cloudbleed-Domain-Checker/README.md

 The database is (hopefully, if it works) updated every 30 minutes to keep the results up-to-date.

 ## Where can I visit the current site?
-You can currently visit the site here: http://pickarsch.xyz The site is still WIP, that is why this Repository was created.
+You can currently visit the site here: http://pickarsch.xyz (No longer maintained, offline) The site is still WIP, that is why this Repository was created.

 The server is maintained by me.